EgoMoose/Articles/3d triangles/3D triangles.md

 ## Optimization

 The above code is fine, but there's a lot we can do to make our triangle calculation much more efficient.
-We will mainly do this by removing any trig functions we can.
+We will mainly do this by removing any trigonometric functions we can.

-So starting a new function the first thing we want to do is adjust our points such that point `a` is the point that is not connected to the longest edge.
+So when starting a new function, the first thing we want to do is adjust our points so that point a is the point that is not connected to the longest edge.

 ![img7](imgs/img7.png)